Xbox Series X one-minute review

 But so far, the new Xbox has been missing the sort of wow factor we've come to expect at the start of each new console generation.
 There's been a distinct lack of games that truly make the most out of Microsoft's new system, and the feeling that things are more of a continuation of what we've had before isn't helped by the same UI we've been used to on Xbox One.
 It's easy, then, to feel slightly underwhelmed at first when you boot up the flagship Xbox.

 That being said, the games are now coming.
-Halo Infinite, Forza Horizon 5, Psychonauts 2 and Flight Simulator all launch this year, and when it comes to the hardware side of things, the new Xbox has always impressed.
+Halo Infinite, Forza Horizon 5, Psychonauts 2, and Microsoft Flight Simulator are all available, and when it comes to the hardware side of things, the new Xbox has always impressed us.
 It's super-fast, practically silent, and delivers the kind of impressive performance that we've previously only seen from high-end gaming PCs.
 This ensures that games – both old and new – look and perform better than they ever have before, and provides a solid foundation for Microsoft to build upon in the years to come.

 - Where to buy Xbox Series X: all the latest stock updates

 - US-only: Xbox Series X restock tracker to get alerts

 - Fancy something cheaper?
 Read our Xbox Series S review

 - PS5 vs Xbox Series X: which console should you pick?